Jar (olla) with Geometric Designs, 1000–1150

 1. J. J. Brody, Catherine J. Scott, and Steven A. LeBlanc, Mimbres Pottery, Ancient Art of the American Southwest (New York: Hudson Hills Press, 1983), pp. 23-29.

-• Have students study their own clay pieces, using adverbs and adjectives to write descriptive phrases of different lengths about the colors, textures, patterns, etc.
+Have students study the work of art, using adverbs and adjectives to write descriptive phrases of different lengths about the colors, textures, patterns, etc.

 Resources Available to Order